-XVIIIth Century French Studies
+XVIIIth Century French Studies 3 credits

-(Prerequisites: French 311-312, or equivalent) The Enlightenment from 1715 to 1789
+(Prerequisites: French 311-312, or equivalent) The

+Enlightenment from 1715 to 1789.

+FRENCH 427 Dr. Petrovic

-XIXth Century French Novel
+XIXth Century French Novel 3 credits

-(Prerequisites: French 311-312, or equivalent) The development of prose narration as reflected in the literary movements of the age.
+(Prerequisites: French 311-312, or equivalent) The

+development of prose narration as reflected in the

+literary movements of the age.
-FRENCH 429 Dr. Petrovic XIXth Century French Poetry 3 credits

-(Prerequisites: French 311-312, or equivalent) The development of poetic forms from the rOLantic to the symbolist movement inclusively.
+FRENCH 429 Dr. Petrovic XIXth Century French Poetry 3 credits (Prerequisites: French 311-312, or equivalent) The development of poetic forms from the romantic to the symbolist movement inclusively.

-French Women Writers

-(Prerequisites: French 311-312, or equivalent) Women's view of themselves and the world as reflected in their literary creations.
+FRENCH 430 Dr. Hanks French Women Writers 3 credits (Prerequisites: French 311-312, or equivalent) Women's view of themselves and the world as reflected in their literary creations.
 Cross-listed with Women's Studies Concentration (see p.
 38).

+FRENCH 431 Dr. Petrovic

-XXth Century French Novel
+XXth Century French Novel 3 credits

-(Prerequisites: French 311-312, or equivalent) The development of prose narration from the Dreyfus case to the present
+(Prerequisites: French 311-312, or equivalent) The

+development of prose narration from the Dreyfus

+case to the present.
-French Short Story

-(Prerequisites: French 311-312, or equivalent) Principal practitioners of the short story in France, including contemporary authors.
+FRENCH 432 Dr. Hanks French Short Story 3 credits (Prerequisites: French 311-312, or equivalent) Principal practitioners of the short story in French, including contemporary authors.

+FRENCH 433 Dr. Petrovic

-XXth Century French Drama
+XXth Century French Drama 3 credits

-(Prerequisites: French 311-312, or equivalent) The development of dramatic forms from the Theatre Libre to the present
+(Prerequisites: French 311-312, or equivalent) The

+development of dramatic forms from the Theatre

+Libre to the present.
-French Novel Into Film

-(Prerequisites: French 311-312, or equivalent) Examination of the transformations effected in major French novels adapted for the screen, and exploration of alternative solutions to the problems posed.
+FRENCH 434 Dr. Hanks French Novel Into Film 3 credits (Prerequisites: French 311-312, or equivalent) Examination of the transformations effected in major French novels adapted for the screen, and exploration of alternative solutions to the problems posed.

-The French Theater

-(Prerequisites: French 311-312, or equivalent) An inquiry into the various forms of the French Theater through a study of significant representative works from different periods
+FRENCH 435 Staff The French Theater 3 credits (Prerequisites: French 311-312, or equivalent) An inquiry into the various forms of the French Theater through a study of significant representative works from different periods.

-French Utopias

-(Prerequisites: French 311-312, or equivalent) An exploration of utopian literature in French, from the sixteenth through the twentieth centuries.
-Emphasis placed on the literary texts themselves, supplemented by some reading in utopian criticism
+FRENCH 436 Dr. Hanks French Utopias 3 credits (Prerequisites: French 311-312, or equivalent) An exploration of utopian literature in French, from the sixteenth through the twentieth centuries.
+Emphasis placed on the literary texts themselves, supplemented by some reading in utopian criticism.

-(Prerequisites: French 311-312, or equivalent) A tutorial program open to juniors and seniors only.
+Guided Independent Study variable credit (Prerequisites: French 311-312, or equivalent) A tutorial program open to juniors and seniors only.
 Content determined by mentor.